benedekrozemberczki/pytorch_geometric_temporal/docs/source/notes/introduction.rst

     train_dataset, test_dataset = discrete_train_test_split(dataset, train_ratio=0.2)

-In the next step we will define the recurrent graph neural network.
+In the next steps we will define the **recurrent graph neural network** architecture used for solving the supervised task.

 .. code-block:: python